-The Canadian Ice Road is a very unique transportation network in Northern Canada that links communities and resource operations with the “South”.
-This manufactured gateway can cross a stream, a lake or criss cross many waterways.
+The Canadian Ice Road is a very unique transportation network in North America.
+It links communities and resource operations with the “South”.
+This manufactured gateway can cross a stream, a lake or criss-cross many waterways.
 Further defined, an ice road or ice bridge is a human-made structure that runs primarily across frozen water surfaces.

-To get the visual check out the Netflix movie Ice Road.
-This reality show demonstrates the extensive logistics efforts on the world’s longest ice highway.
+To better understand the visual, you can watch the Netflix movie Ice Road.
+This reality show demonstrates the extensive logistics efforts on the world’s longest ice road.
 The ice road depicted in this show originates from Yellowknife, NWT to three diamond mines.
-86 percent of the ice road is across frozen lakes.
+86 percent of the ice road is across frozen rivers and lakes.